zhaobudaomingzi/ninja/doc/readme.md

           About the solver submit multiple image limit by ArkoseLabs [default: 1] --arkose-solver-tguess-endpoint <ARKOSE_SOLVER_TGUESS_ENDPOINT>
+          About the solver tguess endpoint by ArkoseLabs --arkose-solver-image-dir <ARKOSE_SOLVER_IMAGE_DIR>
-          About the solver tguess endpoint by ArkoseLabs -T, --tb-enable
+          About the solver image store directory by ArkoseLabs -T, --tb-enable
           Enable token bucket flow limitation
       --tb-strategy <TB_STRATEGY>